hieplq/hieplq.github.io/docs/my-space/idempiere/sharepoint-stograte-provider.md

 config_search_term> ERPRepository
 ```

-12. input site name of sharepoint for search
+Input the site name of SharePoint for the search.

+### Step 12: Config Site

 ```bash
 Option config_site.